flemm0/PM_566/02-assignment/README.md

     ## [1] 0

+The NA values have been successfully imputed.

-###### 2. Create a new categorical variable named “obesity_level” using the BMI measurement (underweight BMI\<14; normal BMI 14-22; overweight BMI 22-24; obese BMI\>24).
+##### 2. Create a new categorical variable named “obesity_level” using the BMI measurement (underweight BMI\<14; normal BMI 14-22; overweight BMI 22-24; obese BMI\>24).
 To make sure the variable is rightly coded, create a summary table that contains the minimum BMI, maximum BMI, and the total number of observations per category.

 ``` r
 # removing the averages columns created for previous step